Picture Gallery> Derbyshire Pictures Index> This page

 HANNAH BURNHAM / his widow / Truly respected for her tender regard / and / the part she filled in / their domestic concerns / died 11th of Aug 1798 / aged 83 years.

-Jonathan had been christened in Alfreton in 1722; Hannah (Ann), the daughter of Sam Brian of Alfreton, was slightly older than him.
-The couple were married at St Andrew, Holborn, in 1744 and returned to Derbyshire when Jonathan decided to retire.
-He had been, according to obituary notices, an eminent distiller.
-There were no surviving children of the marriage but the pair were very generous to their relatives and acquaintances.
-Whilst no relationship to my Bryon/Bryan ancestors and relatives who are buried in the churchyard at Shirland has yet been proved, Jonathan Burham would have known my 4x g grandfather John Bryon well.
+There were no surviving children of the marriage but the pair were extremely generous to their relatives and acquaintances.
+Whilst no relationship to my Bryon/Bryan ancestors and relatives who are buried in the churchyard at Shirland has yet been proved, Jonathan Burnham would have known my 4x g grandfather John Bryon very well.
 They were both members of the South Wingfield Association (Shirland), for example, a group existing at the end of the 18th century.
 John's wife was also one of Jonathan Burham's beneficiaries.

 In the south aisle of Shirland parish church is a more personal memorial, a marble tablet dedicated to the memory of the 3 x great grandfather of the web mistress and his two married daughters.